 AWS Certificate Manager

-In this section, we delve into AWS Certificate Manager, a service that simplifies the management of SSL/TLS certificates for your AWS-based applications and websites. .
+In this section, we discuss AWS Certificate Manager (ACM) , a service that simplifies the management of SSL/TLS certificates for your AWS-based applications and websites.

 Securing your web applications with AWS Certificate Manager

-AWS Certificate Manager (ACM) is a service that assists in the provisioning, management, and deployment of SSL/TLS certificates for your applications and services running on AWS28.
-ACM streamlines the process of securing your web applications by offering several key benefits:
+ACM is a service that assists in the provisioning, management, and deployment of SSL/TLS certificates for your applications and services running on AWS28.
+ACM streamlines the process of securing your web applications by offering several key benefits.

-Key Features of AWS Certificate Manager
+Key features of AWS Certificate Manager

+Let us discuss the key features of ACM:

-Certificate Provisioning: ACM makes it easy to request SSL/TLS certificates directly from the AWS Management Console, CLI, or SDKs28.
+Certificate provisioning: ACM makes it easy to request SSL/TLS certificates directly from the AWS Management Console, CLI, or SDKs28.

 Automated certificate renewal: ACM automates the renewal process for your certificates, reducing the risk of expired certificates28.